 From the standpoint of a tourist, I spent a week in Cusco after the kidnapping alert was posted and talked to many Americans.
 No one was concerned about the threat at all and everyone was out and about.
 Some Americans wondered how kidnappers would be able to distinguish between Americans & other nationalities.

 I spent a weekend in Ollantaytambo and with a local friend, went to visit a rural ruins in the nearby valley.
 We gave a few locals a ride in our truck and even asked for directions.
 They were typically shy but friendly.

 I am 56 yo woman and I would not hesitate to go back to Cusco at any time.
 No Americans have been kidnapped, injured or threatened at this point.
 The tourist police were very visible.

 The kidnapping threat is expected to "expire' by the end of Feb.
 Depending on when you travel and where, every traveler should learn to monitor all conditions that can potentially threaten one's safety while on the road.

-I can't tell you if you should go or not, but I hope this is helpful. almost 5 years ago
+I can't tell you if you should go or not, but I hope this is helpful. over 7 years ago

 Porter, the first thing to pint out is that the 'emergency message' from the Embassy says the threat exists only through to the end of February.... well before your group arrives.